paperswithbacktest/awesome-systematic-trading/README.md

 </details>

 <!-- omit in toc -->
-> ### How Can I Help?
+> ### How can I help?
-> We are only at the beginning, and you can help by submitting an issue with suggestions and by sharing on Twitter:
+> You can help by submitting an issue with suggestions and by sharing on Twitter:
 >
 > [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=A%20free%20and%20comprehensive%20list%20of%20papers%2C%20libraries%2C%20books%2C%20blogs%2C%20tutorials%20for%20quantitative%20traders.&url=https://github.com/edarchimbaud/awesome-systematic-trading)